-The funny thing about arriving on the island from Dar Es Salaam on mainland Tanzania is you need to go through customs and show your passport, even though Zanzibar is included under the Tanzania visa.
+On the way there, we travelled from mainland Tanzania by ferry from Dar es Salaam to Zanzibar.
+Don’t be surprised if the boat to Zanzibar is packed full of people, standing as well as sitting, as it’s a busy route.
+The funny thing about arriving on the island is you still need to go through customs and show your passport, even though Zanzibar is included under the Tanzania visa.

 Stroll around Stone Town

 Zanzibar City’s historic centre, Stone Town, was named a UNESCO World Heritage Site in 2000 and it is one of the top Zanzibar tourist attractions.
 If you’re wondering what to do in Zanzibar, simply walking around Stone Town is the perfect way to start your backpacking in Zanzibar trip.